 Traveling alone as a girl may be even more terrifying.
 I’ve definitely heard of Couchsurfing bad experiences where hosts act inappropriately toward their surfers.
 A friend told me that she had to leave in the middle of the night because of a concern for her safety!
 And she wasn’t the only one who has experienced such worries.
 I’ve been in similar situations as well.

 Staying with someone you don’t know and lacking the physical ability to defend yourself is definitely worrisome.
 Take precaution, do research and be mentally prepared for any scenario.
 And always trust your gut.
 If you feel uncomfortable in a situation, geeeeeeeet out!

 Pro: Money Saver

-Couchsurfing is free.
+Couchsurfing was free (as of 2020, you have to pay US 14 a year for your membership).
 For a budget traveler like myself, free accommodation is really helpful.
 Of course, as a surfer, it is always considerate if you can get a small Thank You Gift for your host, or grab some groceries/a drink if your stay is long.

 Con: Don’t expect a 5 star hotel!

 Couchsurfing is free.
 Free may mean sleeping in tents, on dirty beds, on smelly couches and so on.
 Most of the places I’ve stayed at have been absolutely amazing—big beds, clean sheets, sometimes even a full room!
 But don’t expect to find yourself to be at a 5-star hotel, and never treat hosts as if they are there to serve you.
 Of course, Couchsurfing is not for everyone and it’s completely understandable to forgo this route altogether.
 For those that try or have tried, do let me know how was your Couchsurfing experience!

 If Couchsurfing isn’t really your thing, check out a list of other budget accommodation options.

 A Review of the Couchsurfing App and Tips for Getting Hosted!